svenwal/kuma-website/docs/docs/0.7.1/documentation/deployments.md

 KUMA_MULTICLUSTER_REMOTE_GLOBAL_ADDRESS=grpcs://<global-kds-address> ./kuma-cp run
 ```

-Where `<zone-name>` is the name of the zone mathcing one of the Zone resources to be created at the Global CP. `<global-remote-sync-address>` is the public address as obtained during the Global CP deployment step.
+Where `<zone-name>` is the name of the zone matching one of the Zone resources to be created at the Global CP. `<global-remote-sync-address>` is the public address as obtained during the Global CP deployment step.

 Add an `ingress` dataplane, so `kuma-cp` can expose its services for cross-cluster communication.